starofrainnight/docker-mysql4/README.md

 Here are environment variables that could be set to change internal behaviors:

-- TZ : The time zone settings
+- TZ : The time zone settings, defaults to `Etc/UTF`
-- MYSQL_ROOT_PASSWORD: Password of root user
+- MYSQL_ROOT_PASSWORD: Password of root user, defaults to `mysql4`

 ## Acknowledgement